raopavan203/raopavan203.github.io/README.md

 - ***PLAN TO ACHIEVE:***

 Design compute-intensive workloads for CloudFS (for example: large size writes) and benchmark single-threaded implementation of the file system.
+Restructure the exisiting serial implementation of dedup module to be data-parallelized.
 Develop a correct parallel implementation of the deduplication module using multi-core CPU with openMP and GPU using CUDA.
 Measure speedup of the deduplication module using multi-core CPU as against the single-core CPU implementation as baseline.
 Also measuring speedup of the GPU implementation as against the multi-core CPU implementation.
 Measure the improvement in file system throughput if any due to speedup in deduplication module.

 - ***HOPE TO ACHIEVE:***

+Study the behavior under various workloads - small writes, snapshots, data with no duplication, data with a lot of duplication etc.
 Scale the parallel dedup to a multi-GPU implementation and analyze the speedup.
-Explore different chunking algorithms in place of Rabin fingerprinting and analyze speedup for them in the same multi-core and multi-GPU environments.
-Study the behavior under various workloads - small writes, snapshots, data with no duplication, data with a lot of duplication etc.

 - ***DEMO/RESULTS:***